Skip to main content

 • The submission was made before the release of Turnitin’s AI writing detection capabilities.
 The only way to see the AI writing detection indicator/report on historical submissions is to resubmit them.

 • The submission does not meet the file requirements needed to successfully process it for AI writing detection.
-In order for a submission to generate an AI writing report and percentage, the submission needs to meet the following requirements:
+In order for a submission to generate an AI writing report and percentage, the following requirements must be met for English-language submissions:

 • File size must be less than 100 MB